 Congress claims WhatsApp alerted Priyanka Gandhi about possible hacking of phone

-The Congress on Sunday claimed that senior party leader Priyanka Gandhi had received a message from WhatsApp informing her that her phone was suspected to have been hacked.
-The party, however, did not say exactly when Gandhi received the message.
+The Congress on Sunday claimed that senior party leader Priyanka Gandhi Vadra had received a message from WhatsApp informing her that her phone was suspected to have been hacked.
+The party, however, did not say exactly when the Congress general secretary received the message.

+This comes after WhatsApp revealed last week that Indian journalists and human rights activists were among roughly 1,400 users globally spied upon by unnamed entities using Israeli spyware, Pegasus.
+The messaging platform had said it sent special messages to all the affected users stating that it had "reason to believe they were impacted by this attack to directly inform them about what happened".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)